PramodMuraleedharan/odin-recipes/README.md

 # odin-recipes

-In this project, I'm going to build a basic recipe website.
+This project contains a basic recipe website built using HTML.

 The website will consist of:
 - a main index page
 - links to few recipes

-This recipe website will be built using HTML.